 Since these little gremlins have pale pink skin around their eyes, and between the toes, you should pay attention to their care demands.
 Lilac/ Isabella Frenchies require to wear protective dog footwear when walking on icy and cold pavements in the winter.

 Boots for Frenchies will save your pet from getting frostbites and chemical burns from winter street salt.
 The following Winter dog boots are made of waterproof material that will allow your pet to safely walk on icy floors.
-They have a warm and padded inner layer and the adjustable part to make sure they fit well onto your dog’s paws.
+They have a warm and padded inner layer and an adjustable part to make sure they fit well onto your dog’s paws.

 When we talk about the paw and nose care of a Lilac French bulldog, their skin should always stay hydrated and moist.
 As one of the best paw protection sticks for French bulldogs, we recommend you have a look at the following one.